Goose step: Evolution

 Ethiopia adopted the goose step during the Derg military junta, which espoused socialist ideals and sought Soviet military aid.
-The practice was dropped after the Derg were overthrown.
+The practice was dropped after the Derg were overthrown but was restored - with a modified British arms and parade drill - in 2023.

 Hungary used the high step during the regency of Miklós Horthy, and switched to the goose step early in the Cold War.
 Neither march step was retained after the end of the Cold War, as the parade of 1961 formally ended its use in favor of the normal quick march.
 (It was only retained as a slow march for the entrance of historical colors, until 1990 a modified high step was used by guards of honour.)

 Italy introduced the goose step in 1938 under Benito Mussolini as the Passo Romano ("Roman Step").
 The custom was never popular in Italy's armed forces except amongst the Blackshirts.
 The goose step was dropped after World War II.

 Romania used the goose step from the 1910s up until 2004, when the Romanian Armed Forces ended using it for formal parades.
 Today only historical units dressed in uniforms from the First World War perform the goose step, but with in shoulder arms position on the march instead of the usual slope arms done until the 2000s, by then only by guards of honor.

 Switzerland is a majority German-speaking country that absorbed many German (and certain Austrian) military traditions alongside those of France and Italy as a reflection of the country's diversity.
 The Swiss Armed Forces abandoned the goose step in 1946, after the German defeat in World War II.

 The goose step was also being practiced in the neighbor countries of Germany like Netherlands, Belgium, Denmark and Luxembourg in tandem with other influences (particularly British, French and Germans), but following the Second World War these countries dropped it altogether.

 The Malaysian Armed Forces (ATM), in 2018, once practiced the goose step as their new type of marching step combined with British style marching for ceremonial purpose, but was abandoned later after receiving several criticism from Malaysian citizens.